|Date(s)||Monday August 13, 2018, from 9:00 AM - 4:00 PM|

 The workshop will cover adaptation and production of vegetable seed crops in our short, cool Maritime climate, including both wet- and dry-seeded crops.
 We'll also discuss logistics (considerations when choosing seed crops for your operation), and strategies (grower + seed company collaboration, new market opportunities), as well as resources to help you integrate seed and market production on your diversified farm.

 This workshop will go ahead rain or shine!
 Please dress for the weather, including good shoes to walk the fields.
-Registration costs: $55 / $45 ACORN Non/Member rates include lunch.
-Please register online.
+Registration costs $55 / $45 for ACORN Non / Members.

-Petra Page-Mann and Matthew Goldfarb are co-founders of Fruition Seeds, a small seed company located in the Finger Lakes of New York state.
-They established Fruition in 2012 to share the seeds, knowledge and inspiration gardeners need to be more successful in the Northeast.
+Petra Page-Mann is co-founder of Fruition Seeds, a small seed company located in the Finger Lakes of New York state.
+She and her partner Matthew Goldfarb established Fruition in 2012 to share the seeds, knowledge and inspiration gardeners need to be more successful in the Northeast.
 Their vegetables, flowers and herbs are selected for flavour as well as early maturity, cold hardiness and disease resistance, as well as other essential traits to help plants thrive in short seasons.
 Growing up in her father’s garden, Petra believes each seed and each of us is in the world to change the world.
 She spent a decade working for organic farmers & seed growers across the United States, developing the skills, commitment and vision to inspire regional resilience here in the Northeast.
-Matthew has been farming since 1994.
-He offers a diverse set of skills and experience from his time as an organic produce grower, agricultural educator, and extension associate at Cornell University.